Become a Governor

 Governor Vacancy – Safeguarding

-The Corporation is seeking to appoint a new governor with the experience and expertise to support the safeguarding strategy within the college and to become Focus Governor for this area.
-The ideal candidate will have a background and expertise in safeguarding at a senior level within education and ideally, but not essentially, in the context of the 16-19 sector.
-However, a willingness to learn about the further education sector will be critical.
+We are looking to appoint a new governor with the experience and expertise to support the strategic approach to Safeguarding within the college.
+The ideal candidate will have a background and expertise in Safeguarding at a senior level within education or similar field.
+Experience in the context of the 16-19 sector would be ideal but not essential; a willingness to learn about the further education sector is critical.

 Find out more

-The Corporation is seeking to appoint a new governor with the experience and expertise to support the Special Educational Needs and Disabilities (SEND) strategy and education provided by the college and to become Focus Governor for this area.
-The ideal candidate will have a background in SEND statutory requirements and priorities for education, ideally, but not essentially, in the context of the 16-19 sector.
-However, a willingness to learn about the further education sector will be critical.
+We are looking to appoint a new governor with experience and expertise to support the strategic approach of the college to SEND.
+The ideal candidate will have a background in education, social work, youth work, healthcare or a related SEND field.
+Experience in the context of the 16-19 sector would be ideal but not essential; a willingness to learn about the further education sector is critical.

 Find out more